South Carolina Code of Laws

 There is established in the Office of the State Treasurer a continuing account to be used to match disaster assistance funds when required by the federal entity providing the funds.
 The fund must be established and maintained with appropriations as the General Assembly may authorize in the annual General Appropriations Act and as otherwise provided herein and shall continue from year to year.
 The State Treasurer shall hold the funds in a separate and distinct account and all interest and other income accruing on the funds must be retained in the account.
 The funds in the continuing account may be disbursed only upon the authorization of the Governor.

 In a Presidentially declared disaster it is the intent of the General Assembly that the Governor's recourse is to funds approved by the General Assembly into the Disaster Trust Fund.
-If the Governor finds that the demand upon this fund is unreasonably great and insufficient to meet immediate disaster needs (and the General Assembly is not in session), he may request through the Budget and Control Board a transfer into the Disaster Trust Fund monies appropriated for other purposes and in amounts not to exceed five million dollars in any fiscal year of the State.
+If the Governor finds that the demand upon this fund is unreasonably great and insufficient to meet immediate disaster needs (and the General Assembly is not in session), he may request through the State Fiscal Accountability Authority a transfer into the Disaster Trust Fund monies appropriated for other purposes and in amounts not to exceed five million dollars in any fiscal year of the State.

 HISTORY: 1984 Act No. 512, Part II, Section 31; 1985 Act No. 110, Sections 1, 2.